julianfaraway/shortsummary/README.md

 - removed the call and sample size info from the printing of a `summary.coxph` object from the `survival` package
 - shorter output for the `hurdle` and `zeroinfl` objects and summaries from the `pscl` package
 - shorter output for the `polr` and `lda` objects from `MASS`
+- shorter summary output for `nlme` and `mgcv`
-- additional shorter version could be developed in a similar way
+- additional shorter versions could be developed in a similar way